Xbox Cloud Gaming: everything you need to know about the Xbox streaming platform

 Xbox Cloud Gaming is a fantastic option for PC players who don’t have a top-of-the-line gaming rig.
 By streaming games directly to your system, you can bypass expensive hardware and still play many of the latest dazzling blockbuster games.
 As long as you have a stable connection, any old office computer will be good enough.

-Xbox Cloud Gaming is also very handy for anyone who likes to game on the go.
-If you travel around or are planning on spending an extended period away from your main setup but still want to game, Xbox Cloud Gaming lets you access a bumper gaming library from your phone.
-Pack a Bluetooth controller in your backpack and you’ll be able to stream games to any old laptop with an internet connection, making it a fantastic gaming travel companion.
+It’s is also very handy for anyone who likes to game on the go.
+If you travel around or are planning on spending an extended period away from your main setup but still want to game, you access a bumper gaming library from your phone.
+Pack a Bluetooth controller in your backpack and you’ll be able to stream games to any laptop with an internet connection, making it a fantastic travel companion.

 The Shortcut is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.